cdslabamotong/SocialGrid/README.md

 # SocialGrid
 A novel framework for forecasting thread dynamics in online discussion forums

-This is a implementation of the , as described in our paper:
+This is a implementation of the framework SocialGrid, as described in our paper:
 Chen Ling, Ruiqi Wang, and Guangmo Tong, [SocialGrid: A TCN-enhanced Method for Online Discussion Forecasting](https://arxiv.org/abs/2003.07189)

 ## Requirements